ZiedYT/chats-revenge-public/README.md

             - Creating a pastebin link
             - Uploading an mp3 to audio.jukehost.co.uk, copy its link
             - Add a new line in your pastebin, eg, file_name = drive_url
-            - Copy the pastebin link in the field provided in the program
+            - Copy the pastebin link in the field provided in the program/ extension dashboard(and select the bits amount)
         - Chat has to type the file name to play the sound (or a random one will be selected)